jguix/jguix-site/md/blog/2018-04_versioning-features-in-an-angular-app.md

 while still providing the old version for backward compatibility.

 In this case we can inject the corresponding service version in the versioned components.
-We won’t be using the _data_ property from _DynamicComponent_, but will get the data from the service instead.
+We won’t be using the `data` property from `DynamicComponent`, but will get the data from the service instead.
-We could also use injection tokens to dynamically inject the versioned service depending on certain conditions.
+We could also use _injection tokens_ to dynamically inject the versioned service depending on certain conditions.

-The following demo is a simple approach using versioned services.
+The following demo is a simple approach using versioned services:
 https://stackblitz.com/edit/component-version-demo-services

 ## Final considerations

 The demo app is probably too simple for that kind of solution.
-We could still smartly use some _ngIf_ and _ngTemplate_ stuff to get to the same solution.
+We could still smartly use some `ngIf` and `ngTemplate` stuff to get to the same solution.
 But think of a case where the user doesn’t select the country from a combo box, but the country gets auto detected from your device settings, and think of a more complicated UI with a dashboard with several widgets that should be displayed or hidden,